Certification process

 Understand the quality and security certification process.

-Here, you'll find an overview and a detailed description of the commerce connector quality and security certification review process.
+Here, you'll find an overview and a of the commerce connector quality and security certification review process.

 During the review, you'll need to provide an eCommerce front end, created in your ecosystem, that demonstrates how the connector functions.
 More specifically, the front-end must: